cityuseattle/CybersecurityClub/README.md

       1. **Note** that Jekyll uses SCSS for its style files, which is a superset of `CSS` that includes features like variables and nesting.
    2. JavaScript
    3. images
-5. `index.md` file at the root of the repository is the content for the main page of the website.
+5. `index.md` file at the root of the repository is the content for the website's main page.
    1. Any .md files in the root of the repository will be converted into pages on the website.
 6. `_config.yml` file for site settings:
    1. This includes things like